Waste processing plant inaugurated near Sofia

 Furthermore, the bank is considering the possibility to fund the planned construction of a combined heat and power (CHP) plant.
 The state capital is the beneficiary of BGN 346 million (EUR 177 million) in funds, of which EUR 149 million is gratuitous financial aid.

 Facilities include a sanitary landfill, a mechanical-biological treatment plant, and bio-waste and green waste composting plants, located at two different sites.
-The processing plant will produce refuse-derived fuel (RDF) that can be used in cement kilns and by power plants such as the future Toplofikacia cogeneration facility.
+The processing plant will produce refuse-derived fuel (RDF), which is unrecyclable and can be used in cement kilns and by power plants such as Toplofikacia Aed’s future cogeneration facility.

 “Our support for Bulgaria so far is estimated at EUR 4.5 billion,” said László Baranyay, vice president of EIB, who attended the ceremony.
 “This modern facility represents a major step towards improving the environment and the health of the citizens of Sofia and will generate significant efficiency gains for the city’s waste management services.
 It will also enable Bulgaria to meet its international environmental and climate change obligations,” he said.
 The bank has supported the preparation of the project through Jaspers (Joint Assistance to Support Projects in European Regions) in order to secure grants from the European Union.
 At a later stage, EIB also provided technical advisory services.